PhDuck/ALBlog/content/posts/On-Records.md

 My hope is that reading this post leaves you with a with a better understand of **tables** and their corresponding **record**.
 To achieve this, we will explore the connection between the table and the runtime's record type.
 We will also touch on the records runtime in-memory representation both its state and data.
 Finally, we will look at how records iterate over data in a performant manner, and how not to screw that up.

 ## Records and their relationship to table
-Before we dive into the concepts and structures necessary to represent the record in the runtime, we must take a detour to define their relationship with their respective table definition.
+Before we dive into the structures necessary to represent the record at runtime, we must take a detour to define its relationship with its respective table definition.

 ## Table metadata
 To support that the record type can represent both a Customer and a Currency, we need a great deal of flexibility.
-That main aspect comes through metadata which is derived from the table definition in e.g., Currency.Table.al (and potential multiple table extensions CurrExt.tableextension.al).
+That main aspect comes through metadata which is derived from the table definition in e.g., Currency.Table.al (and potentially multiple table extensions CurrExt.tableextension.al).

-For tables, metadata is made up of a structure called “MetaTable”, which the compiler emits based on the table’s schema, and the server subsequently parses at runtime to create its own internal representation.
+For tables, metadata is made up of a structure called “MetaTable”, which the compiler emits based on the table’s schema, and the server subsequently consumes at runtime to create its own internal augmented representation.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>